MarcDiethelm/xtc/README.md

 In Express templates are called layouts.

 Terrific Modules too can define (multiple) templates for their own markup.

+#### Filler Text

+xtc includes [Hipsum.js](https://github.com/MarcDiethelm/Hipsum.js) so you can quickly generate filler text in your templates.
+Check out the documentation there if needed.

 ### Frontend Folder: Order matters